psychoinformatics-de/studyforrest-data-confoundsannotation/README.md

 - ``inputs/``

-  The segmented stimulus media files (Matroska Multimedia Container) of audio-description and audio-visual movie as used during fMRI scanning.
+  The segmented stimulus media files (Matroska Multimedia Container) of the audio-description and audio-visual movie as used during fMRI scanning.
 Not publicly accessible.

 ## How to obtain the data files